-Administration costs have substantially, to £10.6m (2017: £18.2m), reflecting the focus on operational improvements.
-The biggest factor was the effect of exceptional items, which are again strongly positive in the year.
-The most important exceptional item this year is the substantial gain made on the Group's shares in Renalytix AI plc as a result of its successful separate flotation.
-The gain recognised in EKF's books is discounted to take account of the restrictions on the shares which were distributed to EKF's shareholders prior to the flotation.
-In addition to Renalytix, there was an exceptional gain following the satisfactory conclusion to a loan agreement with a former employee, offset by business restructuring costs.
-Excluding the effect of exceptional items, administration costs reduced from £19.7m in 2017, to £17.0m in 2018.
+Administration costs have increased to £18.3m (2018: £10.6m).
+The biggest factor was the effect of exceptional items, which were strongly positive in 2018.
+The most significant exceptional item in 2018 was the substantial gain made on the Group's investment in Renalytix AI plc as a result of its successful separate flotation.
+The revaluation of Renalytix shares to their fair value in 2019 is recognised through other comprehensive income.
+An additional factor was the revaluation of the sharebased payment liability in 2019 as a result of the higher share price of EKF.
+Excluding the effect of exceptional items and share based payments, administration costs increased from £16.1m in 2018, to £16.5m in 2019.

-Research and development costs included in administration expenses were £1.6m (2017: £2.2m).
-A further £0.6m was capitalised as an intangible asset, bringing gross R&D expenditure for the year to £2.2m, a reduction from the expenditure in 2017 of £2.9m, largely caused by the completion of expenditure last year on the DiaSpect Tm FDA clearance process.
+Research and development costs included in administration expenses were £2.3m (2018: £1.6m).
+A further £0.5m was capitalised as an intangible asset, resulting from our development work to broaden and improve our product portfolio, bringing gross R&D expenditure for the year to £2.8m, an increase from the expenditure in 2018 which was £2.2m.

-The charge for depreciation of fixed assets and amortisation of intangible assets reduced to £4.0m (2017: £4.6m).
-2017 included an impairment charge relating to the closure of our Polish operations in that year.
+The charge for depreciation of fixed assets and amortisation of intangible assets increased to £4.4m (2018: £4.0m).